JMHupfer/E-Commerce/Develop/README.md

   ##Usage

-  - You can use this project by running npm start and then opening Insomnia and working with the database
+  - You can use this project by running npm start and then opening Insomnia and working with the database.
+The project is located within a Develop folder per the mini project, but I know it is usually better not to do this.
+For this project please enter Develop folder first and then access the code.

   ##License